alexwardcodes/Project2-RateMyCatApp/README.md

 ### Task management

 In order to create, assign and manage tasks, I created a public Trello board which all of the members of our group could access.
 This made working on our project much easier and allowed us to work more effectively as a group.

+We split responsibilities evenly between us.
+One of our team worked on everything to do with the user; creating the User schema to model new users on, achieving sign-up, sign-in and sign-out functionalities via backend APIs, limiting access to the bulk of the website via user authentication, and creating the EJS templates for sign-up and sign-in.

+Another member of our team worked on creating some of the EJS templates for cats, site styling (CSS and adjusting template structures), and working on a functionality to view and search cats by location.

+I worked on our cat functionalities, the cat leaderboard, templates and helped with styling.
+I also assisted with bug resolution and managed the overall flow of the project.

 We reviewed the Trello board each day to assign tasks, mark them as completed and create any additional tasks as required to keep track of these.
 You can find the link to our Trello board [here](https://trello.com/b/BjeZaJ0E/rate-my-cat).

 ![Screenshot 2022-09-09 at 12 46 53](https://media.git.generalassemb.ly/user/44781/files/518d6b93-92a0-493b-8d0a-33add6ebed95)